secure-php/sia/README.md

 We explain how we modified the PHP interpreter [here](php-enhance.md).
 We hope these could help interested readers to extend the idea of SIA to other languages.

-Please open an issue if you have questions or encounter bugs?
+Please open an issue if you have questions or encounter bugs.

 ## License
 SymPHP is under Apache-2.0 license.